nimwegenLab/MiM_NikonTi/Docs/NikonTi_hardware_triggering.md

 To avoid needing the computer to tell devices what to do, the latter need to be able to store sequences of states themselves.
 Also, in order to synchronize the setup using TTL pulses, those devices need to be able to go through their stored sequence of states upon receiving successive TTL triggers.
 In micromanager words, devices with those abilities are called sequenceable. **For the Arduino-Switch device this property is activated by setting the Arduino-Switch-Sequence property to ON** (other sequenceable devices have a similar property).

 As we have seen above, when run in streaming mode, the camera uses its internal clock to acquire a series of frames.
 It also still sends a TTL at each frame acquisition.
 If all devices are sequenceable and connected to the camera via TTL, and the camera itself runs in streaming mode, each device will automatically go through its stored sequence of states upon receiving the successive camera TTL triggers.
-Hence the camera has become the master of the setup, and the only remaining task required from the computer is to give the start of the complete sequence acquisition.
-In our previous example, the sequence [1,2] is stored on the Arduino-Switch, the computer gives the camera a GO! to acquire a series of two frames in streaming mode and then: 1) camera starts acquiring frame 1 and sends a TTL to Arduino-Switch, which goes to its first stored value Arduino-Switch-State=1 and turns Red illumination ON, 2) exposure is done, camera trigger is OFF (low), light turns OFF, 3) camera starts acquiring frame 2, sends a TTL to Arduino-Switch, which progresses to Arduino-Switch-State=2 and Red ligth turns ON, 4) exposure is done and light turns OFF.
+Hence the camera has become the master of the setup, and the only remaining task required from the computer is to give the GO! for the complete sequence acquisition.
+In our previous example, the sequence [1,2] is stored on the Arduino-Switch, the computer gives the camera a GO! to acquire a series of two frames in streaming mode and then: 1) camera starts acquiring frame 1 and sends a TTL to Arduino-Switch, which goes to its first stored value Arduino-Switch-State=1 and turns Red illumination ON, 2) exposure is done, camera trigger is OFF (low), light turns OFF, 3) camera starts acquiring frame 2, sends a TTL to Arduino-Switch, which progresses to Arduino-Switch-State=2 and Green ligth turns ON, 4) exposure is done and light turns OFF.

 What happens in practice can be summarized as this: 1) one chooses acqusition parameters (illumination settings, number of planes etc.) in the MDA, 2) micromanager transparently transforms those parameters into a sequence of states for each device, 3) the sequences are sent to each device and stored on them, 4) the camera starts acquisition in streaming mode (no communication with computer), 5) every time it takes a picture, the camera sends out a TTL pulse, 6) each device receiving a TTL pulse progresses in its sequence of states.